 While this report highlights important findings regarding the aging and health of LGBT older adults, the limitations of the research must be considered.
-The Behavioral Risk Factor Surveillance System in Washington State (BRFSS-WA) relies on a telephone survey with English- and Spanish-speaking callers and does not reach those without a landline or those who speak another language.
+The Behavioral Risk Factor Surveillance System in Washington State (BRFSS-WA) relies on a telephone survey with English- and Spanish-speaking callers and does not reach those without a landline or who speak another language.
 A major limitation is the potential for underreporting those who identify as LGBT.
-This may be even more pronounced among those age 50 and older.
+This may be more pronounced among those age 50 and older.
 Furthermore, sexual orientation and gender identity are complex constructs and our research does not include those that may engage in same-sex behavior but do not openly identify as lesbian, gay, or bisexual.
 In addition, the population-based survey is designed to obtain information about the general population and does not gather specific information that may be unique to LGBT older adults and their caregivers.
-Even though this data is population based, it is not national, it represents one state, and LGBT older adults may be reluctant to self-report in a telephone survey.
+Even though this data is population-based, it is not national, it represents one state.

 The findings from the national project may also have limitations.
 The participants were recruited via mailing lists from agencies serving LGBT older adults, so service users are likely over-represented.
-In general, service users are more likely to have more aging and health needs as compared with non-service users.
+In general, service users are more likely to have more aging and health needs compared with non-service users.
 In addition, since the agencies are primarily located in large urban areas, LGBT older adults residing in rural and other areas are likely under-represented.

-While it is important to consider the limitations and biases associated with these different research methods, it is important to recognize that the vast majority of findings converge and are consistent across both sources of information.
+While it is important to consider the limitations and biases associated with these different research methods, the vast majority of findings converge and are relatively consistent across both sources of information cies.
+For example, the federally funded National Resource Center on LGBT Aging is an important resource that has been implemented to provide technical assistance, training and resources related to LGBT aging.